woensdag 3 juli 2013

 Mine Kafon has been acquired by MoMA, New York (for their design section) and will be exhibited from March 2013.

-If you are interesting contacting us for lectures, Please mail to firstname.lastname@example.org
+If you are interested contacting us for lectures, Please mail to firstname.lastname@example.org

 PI Congress 2013, Berlin, Germany